centrifugal/centrifuge/_examples/session_handler/readme.md

 Example demonstrates oversimplified digest auth workflow.
-Server sends random string to client and expects it to be transformed to upper case by client.
+Server sends random string in first message and expects it to be transformed to upper case by client.

 To start example locally install dependencies first: